parthpathak719/parthpathak719.github.io/README.md

 A corner of the internet where I build, break, and experiment with ideas.

+A space to explore projects, thoughts, and things I’m currently curious about, constantly evolving as I learn and create.

 Clean, fast, and made to be explored.

 ---